 The Company offers the Packet8 broadband voice over Internet protocol, or VoIP, and video communications service, Packet8 Virtual Office service and videophone equipment and services.
-The Packet8 voice and video communications service (Packet8) enables broadband internet users to add digital voice and video communications services to their high-speed internet connection.
+The Packet8 voice and video communications services (Packet8) enables broadband internet users to add digital voice and video communications services to their high-speed internet connection.
 Customers can choose a direct-dial phone number from any of the rate centers offered by the service, and then use an 8x8-supplied terminal adapter to connect any telephone to a broadband internet connection and make or receive calls from a regular telephone number.
-All Packet8 telephone accounts come with voice mail, caller ID, call waiting, call waiting caller ID, call forwarding, hold, line-alternate, 3-way conferencing, web access to account controls, and real-time online billing.
+All Packet8 telephone accounts come with voice mail, caller ID, call waiting, caller ID, call forwarding, hold, line-alternate, 3-way conferencing, web access to account controls, and real-time online billing.
 In addition, 8x8 offers a videophone for use with the Packet8 service.

 In fiscal 2004 substantially all of the Company's revenues were generated from the sale, license and provision of VoIP products, services and technology.
 Prior to fiscal 2004, the Company was focused on its VoIP semiconductor business (through its subsidiary Netergy Microelectronics, Inc.) and hosted iPBx solutions business (through its subsidiary Centile, Inc.).
 In late fiscal 2003, the Company began to devote more of its resources to the promotion, distribution and development of the Packet8 voice and video communications service than to its existing semiconductor business or hosted iPBX solutions business.
-The Company completed several transactions during fiscal 2004 to license and sell technology and assets of these businesses, including the sale of its hosted iPBX research and development center in France, the sale and license of its next generation video semiconductor development effort, and the license of technology and manufacturing rights for its VoIP semiconductor products to other semiconductor companies.
-In addition, during January 2004, the Company announced the end of life of its VoIP semiconductor and IP PBX businesses, utilizes this technology in the Packet8 service offering, and continues to sell or license this technology when the opportunity is in its best interest.
+The Company completed several transactions during fiscal 2004 to license and sell technology and assets of these businesses, including the sale of its hosted iPBX research and development center in France, the sale and license of its next generation video semiconductor development effort, and the license of technology and manufacturing rights for its VoIP semiconductor products to other semiconductor products, and began accepting last time buy orders from customers.
+The Company continues to own the voice and video technology related to the semiconductor and IP PBX businesses, utilizes this technology in the Packet8 service offering, and continues to sell or license this technology when the opportunity is in its best interest.